bio-tools/biotoolsCompose/Automatic-Workflow-Composition/README.md

 - Quantification of labeled iTRAQ MS data: Use_case_4-quantification

 ## Workflow synthesis
-Automatic synthesis is based on the PROPHETS tool which can be downloaded (https://github.com/bio-tools/biotoolsCompose/raw/master/Automatic-Workflow-Composition/prophets-project.zip) and installed.
+Automatic synthesis is based on the PROPHETS tool which can be downloaded from http://ls5-www.cs.tu-dortmund.de/projects/prophets/download.php and installed on any platform with a recent Java version.
+The files for the case study are available as a .zip archive (https://github.com/bio-tools/biotoolsCompose/raw/master/Automatic-Workflow-Composition/prophets-project.zip) that can be extracted and imported into PROPHETS as a new project.

 ## Workflow examples
 The workflows of the four use cases are easily executed in the given Docker container.